allenalmario/allenalmario/README.md

   - Create a web portfolio

 - ⚡ Status: I'm a Software Development Engineer in Test at a Seattle based logistics company

+- 📫 How to reach me: Message me on LinkedIn

 - 💬 Projects may be built with any of the following:
   - Coding Languages:
     - Java